girlbossceo/conduwuit/docs/maintenance.md

 ## Media

 Media still needs various work, however conduwuit implements media deletion via:
-- MXC URI
+- MXC URI or Event ID (unencrypted and attempts to find the MXC URI in the event)
 - Delete list of MXC URIs
-- Delete remote media in the past `N` seconds/minutes
+- Delete remote media in the past `N` seconds/minutes via filesystem metadata on the file created time (`btime`) or file modified time (`mtime`)

 See the `!admin media` command for further information.
 All media in conduwuit is stored at `$DATABASE_DIR/media`.
 This will be configurable soon.

 If you are finding yourself needing extensive granular control over media, we recommend looking into [Matrix Media Repo](https://github.com/t2bot/matrix-media-repo). conduwuit intends to implement various utilities for media, but MMR is dedicated to extensive media management.

-Built-in S3 support is also planned, but for now using a "S3 filesystem" on `media/` works. conduwuit also sends a `Cache-Control` header of 1 year and immutable for all media requests (download and thumbnail) to reduce unnecessary media requests from browsers.
+Built-in S3 support is also planned, but for now using a "S3 filesystem" on `media/` works. conduwuit also sends a `Cache-Control` header of 1 year and immutable for all media requests (download and thumbnail) to reduce unnecessary media requests from browsers, reduce bandwidth usage, and reduce load.